 - Add yogurt starter to milk

-- Incubate the yogurt and then wait for yogurt to set
+- Incubation period for the yogurt and then wait for yogurt to set

-- Strain whey from plain yogurt to get Greek yogurt
+- Strain liquid whey from plain yogurt to get Greek-style yogurt

 Every yogurt recipe I made turned out.
-I've seen a few disasters on blog comments about the yogurt not turning out for whatever reason.
-Now some yogurts were thicker than others and some had a more tangy taste than others.
-I cooked all recipes for 10 hours.
+I've seen a few disasters on other online blog comments about the yogurt not turning out for whatever reason.
+Now some yogurts were thicker than others, and some had a more tangy taste than others.
+I cooked all recipes for 10 hours for the incubation time.
 No change on that.
-I was surprised the tanginess of the flavors and how different each starter was.
+I was surprised by the tanginess of the flavors and how different each starter was.

-Now when you finish making the recipe you will have yogurt.
+Now when you finish making the recipe, you will have yogurt.
 From all the reading, what makes it Greek Yogurt is the straining of the whey out of the yogurt.
 Both ways were good for me, but I preferred to strain to get a thicker yogurt.
-It just felt creamier, and in my mind at least, had a richer taste.
+It just felt creamier, and in my mind, had a richer taste.
 Any yogurt experts out there?
 Anything else to add as to the difference between yogurt and Greek yogurt?
 Please share if so!

-For the straining I used a cheesecloth.
-I folded it and lined a strainer and let the whey drip out.
+For the straining, I used cheesecloth.
+I folded it and lined a strainer, letting the whey drip out.
 I did this for about 4 hours.
-You could also use a coffee filter.
-Cheaper than a cheesecloth and will do the same job.
+You could also use coffee filters.
+Cheaper than cheesecloth and will do the same job.
 The Euro Cuisine GY50 Greek Yogurt Strainer is a bit fancy and will definitely do the job.
-But if you have a simple strainer basket it works fine.
-There are all kinds of special yogurt strainers out there, but I already had this and it worked fine.
+But if you have a simple strainer basket, it works fine.
+There are all kinds of special yogurt strainers out there, but I already had this, and it worked fine.

 I also learned that the Wilton Silicone Baking Cups are so much better to work with than paper cupcake liners.
 The paper liners were hard to get off the frozen pop.
 Once they thawed enough to remove all the paper, then I could just put them in a bowl and eat with a spoon.
 I made granola for my yogurt pops, but any granola you love will work for this recipe.

-- 2 litres (1/2 gallon) Horizon Organic whole milk
+- 2 liters (½ gallon Horizon Organic whole milk)

 - 35 grams Chobani Whole Milk Plain Greek Yogurt